-Under Oregon Law, students do not have to have their service animals registered or approved with the Center for Accessible Resources (CAR) or the college.
+Under Oregon Service Animal Law, students do not have to have their service animals registered or approved with the Center for Accessible Resources (CAR) or the college.
 Some students choose to do so, and will have a note in their Letter of Accommodation (LOA), but not all students will choose this route.
 Read more in this PDF: Oregon Service Animal Law

 Service Animals Rules and Regulations

 The college has established regulations regarding the use of service animals on campus.
 Learn more in our PDF: Service Animal Student Agreement.
 Students wishing to use a service animal are only permitted to do so following these guidelines.
 The following are just a few of the regulations that must be followed when using a service animal:

 - The animal must not pose a direct threat to the health or safety of others.